derekja/espcam/README.md

 ## Installation

-#### Mac Setup
+#### M-series Mac Setup

-To install Arduino on Mac's you should have XCode, HomeBrew, and if you are running an M1 Mac Rosetta installed.
-To install XCodeand HomeBrew, run the following commands:
+To install Arduino on newer Mac's you should have XCode, HomeBrew, and Rosetta installed.
+To install XCode and HomeBrew, run the following commands:
+(these are not necessary on any mac other than an M-series)

 ```bash
 install xcode